 - Your user's unique identifier in your systemapp

-- The app's "name slug" found in the Authentication section of any Pipedream appFor example, if user "123" wants to connect to Slack (app slug: "slack"), your MCP client would make a request to the /123/slack
+- The app's "name slug" (unique identifier for the app)For example, if user "123" wants to connect to the Slack MCP server, your MCP client would make a request to the /123/slack

 route.

-To test your MCP server, you can use the MCP inspector:
+After starting your server, you can test it using the MCP Inspector:

 npx @modelcontextprotocol/inspector